The Challenge

 Demonstration of the Capacitor Plate Reaction Game

 This project helped me learn a lot about circuitry with microcontrollers and programming in assembly language.
 Generating system block diagrams for both the hardware and software sides were useful in helping visualize the intended process of the game.
-In addition, in designing the game I enjoyed creating the introduction song with different frequencies and building its complexity for player satisfaction.
+In addition, in designing the game I enjoyed creating the introduction song with different frequencies and building its feature list for player satisfaction.

 To view the project more in-depth, see the project report below: